aroberts/docker-update-report/README.md

   -v, --verbose         more logging (or -vv, etc)
   -q, --quiet           less logging
   -c PATH, --repo-credentials PATH
                         a file containing credentials for use with `docker login` in the format of `user:password` (only the first line will be read)
+  -o [ID ...], --only [ID ...]
-  --table [PATH]        output results as table, to either STDOUT or a provided path --table-max-width N   max width of table columns [50] --json [PATH]         output results as json, to either STDOUT or a provided path
+                        restrict tool to only these container ids --table [PATH]        output results as table, to either STDOUT or a provided path --table-max-width N   max width of table columns [50] --json [PATH]         output results as json, to either STDOUT or a provided path
 ```

 Because of the docker-compose dependency, and the way compose information is